World Wrestling Council: Pinnacle (1980s)

+Rickin Sánchez on the interview set of Superestrellas de la Lucha Libre in 1982, interviewing the Fabulous Kangaroos (from left, Don Kent, Al Costello and Johnny Heffernan).

-Capitol Sports Promotions began touring all over the island, and with the golden era of boxing in Puerto Rico limited only to Ponce and the metropolitan area of Puerto Rico, Capitol Sports Promotions took their shows to many, inner country towns where people were not used to seeing live in-ring sports events.
+Capitol Sports Promotions began touring all over the island, and with the golden era of boxing in Puerto Rico limited only to Ponce Aguadilla and the metropolitan area of Puerto Rico, Capitol Sports Promotions took their shows to many, inner country towns where people were not used to seeing live in-ring sports events.
 As a result, Capitol's shows usually filled the smaller town arenas.

 CSP also benefited from collaborations, including a talent exchange agreement with Mario Savoldi's International Championship Wrestling (ICW).

 During one specific stretch, CSP sold out a 30,000 venue at Bayamón during 13 consecutive shows.
 High-profile wrestlers were winning in the range of $3,000–5,000 per weekend.

 In 1983, Rickin Sánchez had taken over as Capitol's main promoter, as well as becoming one of the organization's broadcasters on the television shows.
 He was joined by the already retired Savinovich.
 Some time later, Sánchez (and his production company R & F Television) left the production of Superestrellas de la Lucha Libre due to some disagreements with the ownership of WWC.
 After these events, Savinovich became the main host of the programs.

 The World Wrestling Council was a member National Wrestling Alliance from 1979 until 1987.

 As the market remained a lucrative and "hot territory" within the organization, the presence of the NWA World Heavyweight Championship became ubiquitous in large events, predominantly represented by perennial headliner Ric Flair.
 On January 6, 1983, Colón defeated the latter to complete an unofficial run with the belt, retaining momentum afterwards and being ranked in Pro Wrestling Illustrated's "Top 10" throughout 1984.